Originally posted in 2009. Re-posted in honor of Women’s History Month.

 Didn’t anyone ever start to wonder why these women’s nipples were ALWAYS hard?
 And what if their real nipples (realistically probably located somewhere a bit lower than the bra’s) ever poked through, creating a quadruple effect?!
 Horrifying.

 I find this whole thing especially funny, since, while shopping recently, Katie and I were making fun of these bras with built-in “modesty panels” that provide extra padding so that the nipple will never make an appearance.
 Times sure have changed.

 Except times haven’t changed in the sense that women’s bodies still aren’t allowed to just be.
 Their nipples either must show, or must not show, or they should show in some contexts, or are allowed to show, but in other contexts they better not show.
 (Remember the outcry over Hilary Clinton’s “cleavage”?
 Can you imagine if she’d shown some nip!?)

 So apparently we’re supposed to have nipple bras, bras with “modesty panels,” and a couple rubber bands in our pockets just in case.
-The one thing that is clearly less than ideal in all this: actual nipples doing what they do.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+The one thing that is clearly less than ideal in all this: actual nipples doing what they do.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.